92green/fronads/README.md

 ### Unit
 Unit is the monad constructor.
 It takes a value and returns a new monad of that state.
-Because monads deal with program flow and most monads have sortnofnsub types that represent one or more the states.
+Because monads deal with program flow and most monads have sort of sub types that represent one or more the states.
 The Unit's purpose is to let you declare a single monad of a specific state.
 E.g.

 Some/None
 Left/Right